+a Zero-point corrected potential energy barriers were computed using B3LYP/Wachters+f (Fe)/TZVP//B3LYP/LACVP** on the quartet surface.

+b A multiple linear regression model was fit on all 36 records in Figure 2 using the FOD and fw+ index as descriptors.

+As seen in Table 4, performance consistent with the hold out validation above was observed in the case of the three known CYP101A1 substrates (MAE = 0.27 kcal/mol using GFN2-XTB//GFN-FF), while the more electron-rich compounds performed quite poorly (MAE = 2.06 kcal/mol using GFN2-xTB//GFN-FF).
+While the models reasonably predicted the barrier for 2-methylpropene epoxidation, trimethyl- and tetramethylethylene were poorly predicted.
+We surmise that steric hindrance about the alkene could explain this observation.
+The ethers included in the validation set are strongly electron donating and given such electron-rich alkenes are not represented in Figure 2, the inaccurate prediction of their epoxidation barriers is not surprising.
+These noted limitations further highlight the need to examine any model’s suitability for systems of interest prior to use.

 Conclusions

 By coupling semi-empirical quantum chemical methods with MLR modeling, it is possible to reliably estimate epoxidation barriers for alkene substrates in cytochrome P450 catalysis.
 Compared to the use of IPs, we employ descriptors that are localized and describe the radical nature (FOD) and electron deficiency (fw+) at the alkene carbon involved in C–O bond formation.
-With MAEs well below 1 kcal/mol and computational time requirements measured in milliseconds for each input structure, we believe this method is extensible for high throughput screening protocols and would fit nicely alongside protein-ligand docking.
+With MAEs well below 1 kcal/mol and computational time requirements measured in milliseconds for each input structure, we believe this method is extensible for high throughput screening protocols and would fit nicely alongside protein-ligand docking where conformer ensembles are inexpensively generated using GFN-FF prior to docking.
+Docked poses could then be evaluated using GFN2-xTB to assess reactivity.
 In doing so, substrate fit data could be complimented by reactivity information, deepening data sets in efforts to make more reliable product predictions for P450 mediated catalysis.
+Such work is presently in development in our groups.

 Data and Software Availability